-Orders from the NEB provide a short-term alternative to export licences and may be issued more expediently, since they do not require a public hearing or approval from Cabinet.
+The CER also has jurisdiction to issue orders that provide a short-term alternative to export licences.
+Orders may be issued more expediently, since they do not require a public hearing or approval from the Minister of Natural Resources or Cabinet.
 Orders are issued pursuant to the Part VI Regulation for up to one or two years depending on the substance, with the exception of natural gas (other than NGLs) for which an order may be issued for up to twenty years for quantities not exceeding 30,000 m3 per day.

-As to price, exporters are free to negotiate prices and other terms with purchasers, provided that the export contracts continue to meet certain criteria prescribed by the NEB and the federal government.
-We do not directly enter into contracts to export our production.
+As to price, exporters are free to negotiate prices and other terms with purchasers, provided that the export contracts continue to meet certain criteria prescribed by the CER and the federal government.
+The Company does not directly enter into contracts to export its production outside of Canada.